Ribbed Bowl

 Not on View

-DescriptionBroad, shallow ribbed bowl.
-Natural light green.
-Slightly outsplayed rim with rounded edge; convex curving side; slightly concave bottom.
-On the interior, two narrow horizontal grooves in a band at the junction of the side and bottom.
-On the exterior, twenty rounded ribs set vertically on the body; the ribs end near the center of the bottom.
+DescriptionBroad, shallow ribbed bowl made of natural light green glass.
+The vessel was sagged, then rotary-polished on the interior and the top of the rim, with the exterior fire-polished and the interior cut.
+It has a slightly outsplayed rim with a rounded edge, a convex curving side, and a slightly concave bottom.
+On the interior, two narrow horizontal grooves form a band at the junction of the side and bottom.
+On the exterior, twenty rounded ribs are set vertically on the body and end near the center of the bottom.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 231, p.
-264.Late first century BCE to mid-first century CE
+264.Late 1st century BCE to mid-1st century CE

 Membership